mkanwal-iit/Load-Forecasting/README.md

 ### Model Training with Default Settings

 The Random Forest Regressor is implemented using default parameters to establish a baseline for its performance.
-This approach allows for assessing the effectiveness of the model without initial customization:
+This approach allows for assessing the effectiveness of the model without initial customization.

-## Random Forest Model: Configuration and Performance

 ### Inputs: Default Hyperparameters

 The Random Forest Regressor was configured with the following default hyperparameters, chosen to provide a robust baseline without initial customization: